thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 ---

-Introducing the cutest new app for your Apple Watch -- **Pixel Paws** brings back the joy of classic digital pets, now made for your wrist.
+Introducing the cutest new app for your Apple Watch -- **Pixel Paws** brings back the joy of classic digital pets, now on your wrist.

 **Made for kids, trusted by parents**
 No ads.
 No tracking.
 No in-app purchases or subscriptions.
 Just meaningful moments of fun.